camba1/technologytesting/README.md

 ### Work Queues (aka: Task Queues)

 Work queues are used to schedule tasks to be completed later.
 This is specially useful when the task is long running.
 The task is encapsulated in the message.
+Work queues can parallelize work and have multiple consumers work on a task to be able to scale easily.
+Messages will get distributed in a round robbin fashion.

+To run the example:
+ - In the producer: run from the src folder `./new_task.js <dots>` (where \<dots> means a set of dots like '...' having each dots symbolize the number of seconds the task will take to run)
+ - In the consumer: run from the src folder `./worker.js`. to start more than one worker, run the command in the same container or create multiple containers and run it in each of them.
+Note that running in multiple container needs more initial setup, but it is more recilient.